Jump to

 Our universe

-And of course, in our universe, particles move at all sorts of speeds, including not moving at all
+And things can move at all sorts of speeds, including not moving at all

-However, perhaps there are some similarities, for light in our universe moves at a constant speed, and a gamma ray of light can change into an electron and a positron
+However, perhaps there are some similarities, for light in our universe does not move at all sorts of speeds, light moves at a single constant speed, and a gamma ray of light can change into an electron and a positron

-So maybe the constant speed particles in this example of a simple universe, could do the same
+The constant speed particles in this example of a simple physics model

 Return to top